phpgears/event/README.md

 Events are DTOs that carry all the information for an action to happen

-You can create your own by implementing `Gears\Event\Event` or extend from `Gears\Event\AbstractEvent` which ensures event immutability and payload is composed only of **scalar values** which is a very interesting capability.
-AbstractEvent has a private constructor forcing you to create events using the occurred static method
+You can create your own by implementing `Gears\Event\Event` or extending from `Gears\Event\AbstractEvent` which ensures event immutability and payload and metadata is composed only of **scalar values** which is a very interesting capability.
+AbstractEvent has a private constructor forcing you to create events using the _occurred_ static method

 ```php
 use Gears\Event\AbstractEvent;